henrik/octopress/source/_posts/2015-07-19-apple-watch-day-58.markdown

 It's incredibly convenient to see the next event on your calendar right on your watch face.

 I used this for planes and trains, but I also tried it a bit during the conference, to keep track of the next session.
+It's a bit of a bother keeping the calendar up to date, though, with a flexible "unconference" format.

 ## Battery life is not a problem

 In [my previous post](/2015/05/apple-watch-day-2/), I was worried about battery life.

 That hasn't been an issue.
-I think maybe battery usage was higher in the first few days for whatever reason.
+I think maybe battery usage was higher in the first few days for some reason.

 I removed the battery status from my watch face after just a few days.
 Since then I've only run out of battery once, arriving home at 2 a.m. after an unusually long day.